apache/www-site/content/foundation/marks/events.md

 event's ability to put on content (i.e., get speakers, obtain sponsorship) and fulfill the goals of having a rich community event with educational content about Apache projects.

-- Small events (under 250 expected attendees), and free or purely community-run (non-corporate & non-profit) events might be considered competing only with other events that are about the same Apache project or related Apache projects.

-- Large events (over 250 expected attendees) may be considered competing with other events even in other Apache project areas, or with the ASF's own Community Over Code conferences.

-An Apache "Foundation Event" is an event run by and for the ASF as a whole, will called "Community Over Code" or "ASF Roadshow," and is listed on [https://events.apache.org/](https://events.apache.org/).
+An Apache "Foundation Event" is an event run by and for the ASF as a whole, will be called "Community Over Code" or "ASF Roadshow," and is listed on [https://events.apache.org/](https://events.apache.org/).

 The Apache Software Foundation will not approve the use of Apache trademarks where a date conflict exists with a Foundation Event.
-A date conflict is defined as:
+A date conflict with a Foundation Event is defined as:

-- A proposed event that wishes to become a Foundation Event, as defined above, conflicts if it is within 60 days of a Foundation Event in the same geographical area (i.e., North America, South America, Europe, Africa, Asia/Pacific) and within 30 days in a different geographical area.
+- Any event is in conflict if it is within six weeks of a Foundation Event in the same geographical area (i.e., North America, South America, Europe, Africa, Asia/Pacific), or within three weeks of a Foundation event in a different geographical area.

-- A third-party event, or a project event (i.e., an Apache _Foo_ event run by the Apache Foo PMC) is in conflict if it is within six weeks of a Foundation Event in the same geographical area, or within three weeks in a different geographical area.
+- A proposed event that wishes to become a Foundation Event, as defined above, conflicts if it is within 60 days of a Foundation Event in the same geographical area and within 30 days in a different geographical area.

+Between events other than foundation events there may be more flexibility depending on size of the events and the overlap between the communities.
+Each request will be considered on a case by case basis but typically:

+- Large events (more than 250 expected attendees) will be considered to be competing with other events for any other Apache project.

+- Small events (250 expected attendees or fewer) will be considered to be competing with other events about the same Apache project or related Apache projects.

 To ensure that we can approve your request for use of Apache marks, [contact us][contactevents] with early notice of your intended timeframe and location to verify no conflicts,